Turkish Cypriots protest against what they say to be the introduction of Islam by Turkey into the education system - ExBulletin

 Turkish Cypriots protest against what they say to be the introduction of Islam by Turkey into the education system

-Nicosia Several thousands of Turkish Cypriots went down to the streets of the northern half of the capital of Cyprus divided ethnically divided on Friday to protest against what they say that the turkeys try to erode their secular roots and to strengthen the keep political Islam on their society.
+Several thousand Turkish Cypriots gathered in the northern half of the ethnically divided capital of nicosia to protest against what they say to be an attempt by Turkey to erode their secular roots and strengthen the grip of political Islam over their society.

-The demonstration is the last in a series of demonstrations that the left -wing unions have mounted to express their opposition to what they see that Ankaras such as to shape severely secular Turkish Cypriots into a more flexible community politically through the introduction of Islam in the education system.
+The demonstration is the last in a series of demonstrations that the left -wing unions have organized to express their opposition to what they say to be an Ankara attempt to slowly change the firmly secular Turkish Cypriot society into a more flexible community politically through the introduction of Islam into an education system.

-The demonstration occurred one day before the Turkish President, Recep Tayyip Erdogans went to the visit of the north of Cyprus where he will inaugurate a complex of government buildings.
-Erdogan would have said that he was publicly reprimanding the demonstrators during his visit.
+The demonstrations began last month when the right -wing Cypriot Cypriot authorities raised the ban on carrying scarves in high schools, but not on the symbols of other religions.

 Elma Eylem, president of the Turkish KTOs Cypriot teachers of secondary education teachers and one of the demonstrations, the main organizers, said that the change of law allowing the port of scarves at school is proof of a supply of social engineering to force the Turkish Cypriot Society in submission according to the edicts of the Turdicals which direct the AKP party.